2.1 Safety Math Process and Unit Conversions

 Key Takeaways

-• The blueprint includes storage capacity, rigging and load calculations, flow rates, trenching slope and depth ratio, noise calculations, radiation exposure, unit conversions, and other safety math.
+• The domain spans storage capacity, rigging and load calculations, flow rates, trenching slope and depth ratio, noise calculations, radiation exposure, and unit conversions.

-• A reliable process is to write knowns, convert units, choose the formula, solve, and check reasonableness.
+• A reliable process is to write knowns with units, convert, choose the formula, solve, and check reasonableness.

-• Unit cancellation is often the fastest way to find setup errors before arithmetic begins.
+• Unit cancellation is the fastest way to find setup errors before any arithmetic begins.

 A Repeatable Calculation Method